fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 to Fobnail Token, which severely limits the amount of configuration possible, e.g., a once provisioned platform can not be unprovisioned without resetting Fobnail Token into factory state.
 Fobnail Token configuration cannot be changed without resetting and going once again through the provisioning process.
-It is also not possible to expose any services from Fobnail Token to Attester, such as access to symmetric cryptographic keys or performing cryptographic operations on behalf of attester in case of asymmetric cryptography.
-This is a must for features like disk encryption or Fobnail-based authentication to services, like VPN.

 It is also not possible to expose any services from Fobnail Token to Attester, such as access to symmetric cryptographic keys or performing cryptographic